aoout/obsidian-epub-importer/README.md

 # Platform

 The function is tested based on Windows system.
-I don’t have an Apple computer.
+I don’t have an MAC.

 # How to issue bugs

-You should upload the epub the same time.
+You should also upload the .epub file the same time when the bug occurred.

-You should also upload the .epub file where the bug occurred.
 Github does not support uploading files in .epub format.
 It doesn't matter.
 You just need to change its suffix to .zip and upload it.

 >[!warning]
 >Please do not compress it in a zip file and upload the zip file.